rollyourown-xyz/general-feedback/.github/ISSUE_TEMPLATE/new_module_or_project.md

 ---

-## Checklist before suggesting a new rollyourown.xyz project or module
+## Checklist before suggesting a new rollyourown project or module

-Before suggesting a new rollyourown.xyz project or module, please check that you have done the following and mark with an [x], where applicable:
+Before suggesting a new rollyourown project or module, please check that you have done the following and mark with an [x], where applicable:

 - [ ] I read and followed the contributing guidelines at [https://rollyourown.xyz/collaborate/](https://rollyourown.xyz/collaborate/)
 - [ ] I read the section on Project and Module Development at [https://rollyourown.xyz/collaborate/project_and_module_development/](https://rollyourown.xyz/collaborate/project_and_module_development/)